 - Tailings and associated heavy metal contamination are dumped from mining sites, and can cause negative impact on wildlife, and also cause water pollution

 Mining affects the environment and wildlife in the following ways:

-- Pollution – At the most basic level, mining requires clearing of trees that hold soil in place.
-The process can disturb the ground and wash the soil into waterways.
-The increase in sediment is not poisonous, but it can still upset the delicate balance of the aquatic ecosystem by changing growing conditions and eventually alter the shape of the river.
-Toxic chemicals and minerals from mining could go to streams, rivers, and other bodies of water which can create harmful effects to marine species.
-The mining process exposes bodies of water to heavy metals and toxic minerals like selenium which can negatively impact the human and the marine lives.
+- Pollution – Toxic chemicals and minerals from mining could go to streams, rivers, and other bodies of water which can create harmful effects to marine species.
+The mining process exposes bodies of water to heavy metals and toxic minerals like selenium which can negatively impact the human and the marine wildlife lives.

 - Abandoned Mines – contaminants are left on site sometimes, and subsistence can happen whereby the mine isn’t backfilled adequately, and the soil can collapse

-- The legacy of the global mineral boom is social conflict, human rights violations and environmental devastation across Asia, Latin America and Africa, says a global investigation into hundreds of the world’s mineral mines.
+- [Mining has resulted in] social conflict, human rights violations and environmental devastation across Asia, Latin America and Africa …

-- As angry communities in Colorado last week counted the cost of a toxic spill from an old gold mine, a new atlas of 600 international mining and oil companies has identified more than 1,500 ongoing conflicts raging over water, land, spills, pollution, ill-health, relocations, waste, land grabs, floods and falling water levels.
+- A new atlas of 600 international mining and oil companies has identified more than 1,500 ongoing conflicts raging over water, land, spills, pollution, ill-health, relocations, waste, land grabs, floods and falling water levels [across the world]

 – theguardian.com, and ejatlas.org

 - Often mines for gold, copper and titanium create holes in the earth that are miles wide, thousands of feet deep and pollute groundwater and endanger natural habitats of wildlife and animals over wide areas.